Terms of Reference – Audit Committee

 The Committee shall ensure disclosure in the Annual Report of:

-• those areas of decision-making reserved to the Board and those over which the portfolio manager has discretion including but not limited to:
+- those areas of decision-making reserved for the Board and those over which the portfolio manager has discretion including but not limited to:

 a) the level of gearing set by the Board and if the portfolio manager operates within pre-set limits;